Virtua Cop

 The camera work is also part of what makes Virtua Cop great.
 As each scene progresses the camera pans to highlight parts of the environment or points of interest.
 While this is going on enemies stream in from all corners and pop up out of clever hiding spots.
 It is in this way that the game remains exciting from moment to moment.
 Many of the spawn points are predictable but there are just as many that come out of left field.
 Not everything in the environment is destructible but the few pieces that are yield power-ups like a machine gun, assault rifle, or magnum.
 While it is possible to memorize every enemy and item that will only come after hours or even days of practice.

 The one area Virtua Cop suffers like most Sega arcade ports is in content.
 The three missions are medium length at best and pack a lot of variety.
 Most will have to play each a few times to before you can complete the game in a single sitting.
 But once is over there isn’t much left.
 The only addition is a multiplayer shooting gallery that does not add much to the game.
-This is one area that Namco consistently beat Sega; they routinely packed their arcade conversions with extra content to make them feel content complete.
+This is one area that Namco consistently beat Sega; they routinely pack their arcade conversions with extra content to make them feel content complete.
 Whether Virtua Cop is worth a purchase depends on how much you loved it in the arcade.

 In Closing